 Scott was determined to do two things while in South Africa – go shark diving and bungee jumping.

 He did neither.
-To be fair the shark diving was canceled because November isn’t the best time of the year for them.
+To be fair, the shark diving was canceled because November isn’t the best time of the year for them.

-I had absolutely no intention in going shark diving, because I grew up in Florida and we are taught to stay out of the water when sharks are present.
+I had absolutely no intention of going shark diving, because I grew up in Florida and we are taught to stay out of the water when sharks are present.
 Not get in a metal cage and throw blood at them.
 But I’m sure it would have been perfectly safe.

 Elephant Sanctuary – Plettenberg Bay